Monarchsung/predator-dodges-extension/README.md

 	2. Draw the Line of Path:
 	•	Use the coordinates and speed data to calculate the path of the missile.
 	•	Add code to draw a line following the missile’s trajectory on the canvas, updating it in real-time as the missile moves.

+This format clearly separates code snippets within their respective sections and provides a structured explanation for each part of the script, enhancing readability and ease of understanding for users who may be adapting or using this code.